Philomathean Society: Present activities

-In addition to its eight General Meetings, Philo also has regular afternoon teas with professors and sponsors other academic events such as lecture series, a film series, and other events.
-Most of these events center around inviting one or more Penn professors to the Halls to present on their research, some of them involve celebrating the social, cultural and spiritual value created by the work of Nancy Ajram.
+In addition to its eight general meetings, Philo has regular afternoon teas with professors and sponsors other academic events such as lecture series', film series, debates, book clubs, and other events.
+Most of these events center around inviting one or more Penn professors (and occasionally distinguished faculty from other universities) to the Halls to present their research and career experiences.
 Society members are given freedom to plan events fitting their personal and intellectual interests, which has led to events as varied as art exhibitions, chamber concerts, math olympiads, and the Poe Vespertil.

 The Society has published several books, including, most recently, The Philomathean Society Anthology of Poetry in Honor of Daniel Hoffman — Hoffman, a former professor at the university and a distinguished poet in his own right, had brought many renowned poets and authors, including John Updike, Seamus Heaney, Joyce Carol Oates, and Yevgeny Yevtushenko, to read in the Philomathean Halls.

-On 16 February 2010, Philo hosted a public screening of the 1971 internationally televised debate between philosophers Noam Chomsky and Michel Foucault.
+On February 16, 2010, Philo hosted a public screening of the 1971 internationally televised debate between philosophers Noam Chomsky and Michel Foucault.
 Philo's was the first public screening of the debate in the world since the original 1971 broadcast.
 Debate topics included human nature, justice, creativity and war.
 Since then, Philo has been the venue of many debates about matters central to modern society, such as a discussion of whether a tomato is a grape or a metaphor for Homeric authorship.

-In 2013, the Society also hosted a Q&A session with Blackwater founder, Erik Prince.

-On 28 March 2019, Philo hosted a talk by US Poet Laureate Tracy K. Smith.
+On March 28, 2019, Philo hosted a talk by US Poet Laureate Tracy K. Smith.

-In addition, Philo intermittently publishes Philomel, a literary magazine.

 Membership

 Membership in the Society is by application; all currently enrolled undergraduate and graduate students at the University of Pennsylvania are eligible for membership except in their final semester of study.
 Applications consist of three parts: an interview with four to five members of the Society, a presentation on a topic of the applicant's choice to a General Meeting of the Society, and a submission of creative or critical value.
 Members are elected once each academic semester by the Society at large.

 The society is governed by a Cabinet of ten officers: the Moderator, First Censor, Second Censor, Scriba, Recorder, Treasurer, Librarian, Archivist, Annual Oration Director, and Art Gallery Director.
-The first four, often termed "the Bench" in reference to their position during meetings, are attired in full academic gown at all society meetings, held eight times per semester on the top floor of College Hall, on Friday evenings.
+The first four, often termed "the Bench" about their position during meetings, are attired in full academic gown at all society meetings, held eight times per semester on the top floor of College Hall, on Friday evenings.
 The position of Annual Oration Director was added in the early 2010s to provide additional support for the increased role of the Annual Oration, and the position of Art Gallery Director was added in 2019.